When We Die, Who Gets Our "Family History Stuff"?

 Who’s Going to Take Over Your Work?

-Have you “groomed” a family member to take over and continue your work?
+Have you enlisted a particular family member to take over and continue your work?
 So many family members may be “grateful” that you are doing THEIR family history so they do not have to do so.
 Don’t you think it is largely because they don’t really understand the joy that comes from collecting photos and stories about their ancestors?
 We know that they are missing out in not participating in family history work.
 So…who are we going to pass on our family history collection to?
 Maybe we should begin thinking about a family member or members that we can begin to teach what we know, so they will have an interest in taking on that responsibility for our collections.